dokklib/dokklib/docs/libs/db/delete.md

 table.delete(pk, sk)
 ```

-`Table.delete` is idempotent by default, meaning that deleting a non-existent item will succeed without an error.
+`Table.delete` is idempotent by default, which means that deleting a non-existent item will succeed without an error.
 If we want to be notified if the item doesn't exist, we can set `idempotent=False`:

 ```python